b-lukaszuk/BS_wJ_eng/contents/roman_numerals.md

 of subtractive notation (e.g. `("CM", 900)` or `("IV", 4)`).

 > Note.
 Using `const` with mutable containers like vectors or dictionaries
-> allows to change their contents in the future, e.g., with `push!`.
-So the
+> allows to change their contents later on, e.g., with `push!`.
+So the `const`
-> `const` used here is more like a convention, a signal that we do not plan to
+> used here is more like a convention, a signal that we do not plan to change
-> change the containers in the future.
-If we really wanted an immutable
+> the containers in the future.
+If we really wanted an immutable container then
-> container then we should consider a(n) (immutable) tuple.
-Anyway, some
+> we should consider a(n) (immutable) tuple.
+Anyway, some programming languages
-> programming languages suggest that `const` names should be declared using all
+> suggest that `const` names should be declared using all uppercase characters
-> uppercase characters to make them stand out.
+> to make them stand out.
 Here, I follow this convention.

 Now, we are ready to take the next step.